JDT Inc.

 • Short-form video output

-Reels, TikToks, YouTube Shorts — produced under direction, captioned, optimized per platform, scheduled.
+Reels, TikToks, and YouTube Shorts, produced under direction, captioned, optimized per platform, and scheduled.

 • Long-form direction

-Articles, podcasts, video features — fewer pieces, higher craft, treated as flagship content the brand can stand behind.
+Articles, podcasts, and video features.
+Fewer pieces, higher craft, treated as flagship content the brand can stand behind.

 • Talent & creator sourcing